 Confusion Matrix in R

-Plotting the Confusion Matrix with ggplot in R
+Plotting a Confusion Matrix with ggplot in R

 R